 To launch the page of Wolfram Alpha which will help you with the calculation, you can simply search “rectangular to polar equation calculator wolfram”.
 “Rectangular to polar equation calculator wolfram alpha” also works.
 The search results lead you directly to that particular page of Wolfram Alpha where you can put your rectangular equation and generate its polar form.

-Mathway is another such website which you can use for mathematics.
+Mathway is another such website that you can use for mathematics.
 It was developed in 2002 by two middle school friends as an online problem solver.
 As you can easily guess by now, Mathway works in a very similar way to Wolfram Alpha.
 You enter your mathematical expression and apply the mathematical tool to achieve the desired results.
 Over time, Mathway has become the world’s first fully automated online mathematics tutor too.
 Besides its website, Mathway is available as a mobile application too.

-You can use Mathway as a rectangular to polar equation calculator too in place of Wolfram Alpha.
+You can use Mathway as a rectangular-to-polar equation calculator too in place of Wolfram Alpha.
 On the website or application, go to the relevant page and enter your equation in its rectangular form, run the analysis, and get its polar form.
 So now you have a fair idea of how mathematics has been made extremely easy and accessible for everyone.
 However, it is strongly encouraged that students should learn mathematical applications and tools manually first.
 Once they have the theory’s idea, they can interpret the results very easily or even solve the problems in case the internet is not accessible.
 They will also be able to detect any inconsistencies in their mathematical model.
 In most cases, the website would not help you detect any problem with the question itself apart from showing that the question is not solvable.

 The Cartesian or rectangular coordinate system is the system wherein a point is given a unique “address” on a Cartesian plane in terms of its distance from the two axes which intersect each other perpendicularly.